Skip to main content

 Be successful at interview where Value-based Recruitment (VBR) is embedded – the interview is a requirement of the Health and Care professions council (HCPC) as well as being an opportunity for the employer and the course team to explore the suitability of the candidate for this course.
 Given the intensity of it, this is an important opportunity to avoid the recruitment of candidates who lack insight into the course and potential career.
 The robustness of this process will contribute towards a better experience for the student and hopefully their well-being will also be protected.
 Value-based recruitment is a requirement for all posts in the NHS (HEE, 2016).

-Able to declare that they are not currently subject to any disciplinary actions or the subject of a current investigation.
+Apprentices must be able to declare that they are not currently subject to any disciplinary actions or the subject of a current investigation.

 For general information please see our overview of entry requirements